 But the pears are already cooked, so they will be way softer after the cake is baked than fresh ones.
 If canned is the only fruit available and you just need to make this cake go ahead!
 Who can blame you?

-- Sifting dry ingredients: this is important to make the cake batter lighter.
-And especially needed when you have baking soda among the ingredients as it can become lumpy and needs to be sifted so that it mixes well.
-It won't dissolve during baking, and you don't want to bite into a granule of baking soda.
+- Sifting dry ingredients is important to make the cake batter lighter.
+It is especially needed when baking soda is among the ingredients, as it can become lumpy and needs to be sifted so that it mixes well.
+Otherwise, it won't dissolve during baking, and you don't want to bite into a granule of baking soda.

 - Creaming and eggs: this step incorporates air into the batter and helps the cake rise and be fluffy.
-Take time to add the sugar gradually for the best results.
+For the best results, take the time to add the sugar gradually.
 Afterward, the eggs are incorporated one at a time to allow the mixture to integrate well.

 - Flavorings: you can adjust the amount of spices, substitute some of them (like nutmeg or allspice with a pinch of cloves), or maybe use cardamom instead.
 Also, pears go well with almond extract (in addition to vanilla), and I would only use cinnamon.
 Orange or lemon zest, maybe ½ teaspoon, will complement the flavors well.

-- Serving it: this is a cake to eat at room temperature.
+- Serving it: this cake is best eaten at room temperature.
 I like to make it in a rectangular pan, similar to a sheet cake, for a gathering, party, or brunch table.
 It's easy to cut into portions that can be eaten by hand.
 In that case, I place a piece of pear (more like a chunk than a slice) for each portion I will be cutting.

 - Dessert style: if you make a sheet cake and serve it warm with a scoop of vanilla ice cream, it qualifies as a dessert more than a cake.
 And it's delicious.